 The good news is anyone can change their mindset.
+Offer these five strategies to parents to help them guide their children toward a growth mindset:

 - 1. Simply tell children about the two mindsets.
 Research shows that just knowing two mindsets exist can help children move toward the growth mindset. - 2.
 Praise effort over outcomes.
 When your child comes home with an A on a math test, try saying, "I can see how your studying paid off.
-Great work!" rather than "Wow!
+Great work!" rather than, "Wow!
 You're so smart!"
 If your child got an A without much effort, try saying, "Looks like that test was too easy for you.
 Maybe we can work on more challenging problems together."
-This will teach him or her to value the process of learning more than the grades, and offer a reminder that it's OK to struggle. - 3.
-Identify an endeavor in which your student demonstrates a growth mindset and engage in a conversation about how that feels.
+This will teach them to value the process of learning more than the grades and offer a reminder that it's OK to struggle.

+- 3. Identify an endeavor in which your child demonstrates a growth mindset and engage in a conversation about how that feels.
 Maybe the thing they enjoy and practice is music or sports or video games.
 Everyone has different mindsets for different aspects of their life.
 This conversation will help your child see that they CAN have a growth mindset in mathematics. - 4.
 Look for signs that reveal a fixed mindset.
 Students with a fixed mindset will try to hide their mistakes and make excuses to avoid trying because they are afraid to make mistakes.
-In their minds, mistake are confirmation that they can't do math.
+In their minds, mistakes are confirmation that they can't do math.
 They don't recognize mistakes as part of the learning process. - 5.
 End every sentence that starts with "I can't do..." with the word "yet."
 Again, this will reinforce the notion that learning is a process.